-Noting that even a smaller town like Geneva would have multiple newspapers and that the Finger Lakes political milieu was similar to Rochester, Brandon was unsurprised that one paper would be so derisive while the so supportive (even as Swing Around the Circle was proving to be political suicide for Johnson.)
+Noting that even a smaller town like Geneva would have multiple newspapers and that the Finger Lakes political milieu was similar to Rochester, Brandon was unsurprised that one paper would be so derisive while the other so supportive — even as Swing Around the Circle was proving to be political suicide for Johnson.

 If there was a winner in the Swing, it may have been Grant (even if he didn’t realize it at the time) who had begrudgingly accompanied Johnson.
 In 1868, a groundswell of support — much premised on Johnson’s unpopularity — swept Grant to the Republican nomination and presidential victory.

 In New York, Grant would win Monroe County, but lose in Ontario County (Geneva).
 Grant would lose New York State to the former New York Governor Horatio Seymour in the 1868 election.
 Winning by the narrow margin of 1.18%, Seymour was the first Democratic candidate since Franklin Pierce in 1852 to win the state.

 In 1872, Grant again won Monroe County.
 In 1872, Susan B. Anthony cast her famous vote in Rochester for Grant.
 Anthony did not chose to back the female candidate, Victoria Woodhull.

 In When President John Quincy Adams visited Rochester on July 27th and 28th, 1843 and toured Mt.
 Hope Cemetery, the grave of Nathaniel Rochester.